-Schemes, however, are a more flexible structure and it is possible for different terms and/or consideration to be offered to shareholders.
-However, depending on the circumstances, it may result in multiple interest classes being created for the purposes of voting on the 75% threshold.
 Generally, it is undesirable for multiple interest classes to be created, as this can provide the shareholders outside of the main interest class with a 'veto' over the scheme.
-For that reason, different consideration is very unusual unless there is good reason for it.

-A recent example of a scheme involving differential consideration occurred earlier this year.
-Certain sophisticated fund investors were offered a lower price per share than the remaining shareholders.
+For that reason, different consideration is less common unless there is good reason for it.
+A previous example of a scheme involving differential consideration involved certain sophisticated fund investors being offered a lower price per share than the remaining shareholders.
 This differential consideration was offered (and approved by shareholders) following a failed scheme proposal at a lower price to all shareholders.